king666judas/Ostaad-Contact_Book/README.md

 -- Data Storage:

-   Contacts are stored in a CSV file in the same directory as the program.

-   The CSV format ensures data is easily readable and transferable.
+   Contacts are stored in a CSV file in the same directory as the program.\n The CSV format ensures data is easily readable and transferable.

 -- User Interaction: